fossabot/messenger-webhooks/apps/docs/content/docs/messaging/quick-replies.md

 ---
 title: Quick Replies
+description: Learn to create interactive Quick Replies for your Messenger bot with ease.
 ---

 The `QuickReplies` template consists of a main text prompt and a list of `QuickReply` buttons.
 Each `QuickReply` can have a title, an optional payload, and an optional image URL.